-The National Standards for Mental Health Services (NSMHS), owned by the Federal Department of Health, were developed in 2010 as part of the National Mental Health Strategy.
+The National Standards for Mental Health Services (NSMHS) Standards, owned by the Australian Government Department of Health, were developed in 2010 as part of the National Mental Health Strategy.
 The NSMHS Standards are outcome-oriented and reflect a strong values base, related to human rights, dignity and empowerment.

 The NSMHS Standards focus on mental health service delivery, policy direction compliance, communication and consent, and monitoring and governance procedures.
 The NSMHS Standards constantly support service providers to improve by focusing on areas such as service delivery, policies, standards, communication and consent, as well as consumer safety and privacy.

-QIP is approved by the Federal Department of Health to accredit mental health services under the NSMHS and is dedicated to supporting mental health services throughout the accreditation process.
+QIP is approved by the Australian Government Department of Health to accredit mental health services under the NSMHS and is dedicated to supporting mental health services throughout the accreditation process.

 Who are the NSMHS Standards applicable to?

 The NSMHS Standards are applicable to a broad range of mental health services across Australia, including:

 The NSMHS encompass key guiding principles consistent with national policy and requirements for the delivery of mental health services in Australia, including: